2012 New England Patriots season: Week 1: at Tennessee Titans

 The Titans received the opening kickoff, marching 70 yards to the Patriots 10, converting a 4th-and-1, but the drive stalled at the Patriots 11 and Rob Bironas kicked a 28-yard field goal.
 Two possessions later, the Patriots raced 67 yards in only 5 plays, scoring on a 23-yard touchdown pass from Tom Brady to Aaron Hernandez.
 The Titans drove to the Patriots 48 on their next drive, but Jake Locker was intercepted by Tavon Wilson at the Patriots 3-yard line.
 After Zoltan Mesko pinned the Titans at their own 10, Locker was strip-sacked by rookie Chandler Jones with fellow rookie Dont'a Hightower recovering for a touchdown, increasing the lead to 14–3.
 After the Titans punted, the Patriots took advantage marching 67 yards in 12 plays, scoring on a 2-yard touchdown pass from Brady to Rob Gronkowski, extending their lead to 21–3, after the play was upheld by replay.
 The Titans moved the ball well on their next drive, but their drive fell apart and they punted.
 Brady took a knee and the Patriots kept their 21–3 lead at halftime.
 The Patriots reached as far as midfield on their next drive, but punted.
 The Titans zoomed 80 yards on their next drive, scoring with Locker's 29-yard touchdown pass to Nate Washington, trimming the deficit to 21–10.
 Two possessions later, the Patriots raced 48 yards in 6 plays, scoring on a 1-yard touchdown run by Stevan Ridley extending the lead to 28–10.
 The Titans drove all the way to the Patriots 6 on their next drive, settling for a 24-yard field goal and trimming the deficit to 28–13.
 The Patriots countered on their very next drive, reaching the Titans 7, with Gostkowski's 25-yard field goal pushing the lead three scores, 31–13.
 Four straight incompletions ended any hope of a Titans comeback and Gostkowski kicked a 31-yard field goal.
 The Titans ran one final play and the Patriots won the game.
 With the win, the Patriots not only started the season at 1–0 but they also won their ninth straight season opener.
 Tom Brady threw for 236 yards and two touchdowns, and the defending AFC champion Patriots routed the Tennessee Titans at LP Field by a score of 34–13.
 Second year running back Ridley for 125 yards and a touchdown on 21 carries and the Patriots offense was nearly flawless.
+With the win, New England started the season 1-0.
+This would be the Pats last win in Nashville until 2025.